top of page

 3. Antibiotic Therapy

-In some cases, your dentist may prescribe antibiotics to help control the bacterial infection associated with gum disease.
+In some cases, your dentist may prescribe antibiotics to help control the bacterial infection associated with it.
 Antibiotics can be administered in the form of oral medication, mouth rinses, or localized applications directly into the gum pockets.

 4. Surgical Treatments